 My teaching experience is primarily in the design, development, evaluation and utilization of information and communication technology for educational purposes.
 My current teaching appointment is at the University of Florida.
-However, I have taught at numerous institutions, including the University of North Carolina Wilmington, University of North Florida, the University of South Florida, Florida State College at Jacksonville and St. Johns River State College.
+However, I have taught at numerous institutions, including the University of North Carolina Wilmington, University of North Florida, University of South Florida, Florida State College at Jacksonville and St. Johns River State College.
 Much of my teaching experience is actually in the disciplines of computer science and information systems in which I taught software development for many years.
 I provide my instructional resources, such as my syllabus or assignments, on the web for my students to access.
-Most of my instructional materials can be accessible via a course management system (e.g., Blackboard, WebCT, Moodle).
+Most of my instructional materials can be accessible via a course management system (e.g., Blackboard, Cavnas).

 My Teaching Philosophy

 My philosophy of teaching has been influenced by many experiences, perspectives, theories, philosophies, and my own research.
 I do not subscribe to a single theory or method of teaching because I strongly believe most things depend on context (e.g., learning environment, students, subject-matter, etc.).
 However, there are some underlying principles that guide my decision-making as a teacher, which I call the Five Rs of Teaching.
 This parsimonious framework includes: Respect, Realistic, Relevance, Reverence, and Robustness.

 Respect refers to the two-way interaction between a student and a teacher.
 As a teacher, I must have respect for my students.
 I must treat them like I want to be treated.
 Conversely, I expect my students to respect me the same way I respect them.
 I believe respect is a key ingredient for a successful scholarly relationship and is conducive with teaching and learning.